China tops U.S, Japan to become top patent filer

 Of total patents filed in China, the percentage of domestic applications rose to nearly 73 percent in 2010 from less than 52 percent in 2006, indicating that Chinese companies have outpaced foreign entities in the patent boom.

-In terms of patents overseas, Chinese companies have also been climbing in the rankings, according to data from the World Intellectual Property Office (WIPO).
+In terms of patents overseas, Chinese companies have also been climbing in the rankings, according to data from the World Intellectual Property Office WIPO.L.

-U.S. chip maker Qualcomm Inc came in third, while China's Huawei Technologies Co Ltd, the world's second-largest telecom gear maker, was fourth, according to WIPO.
+U.S. chip maker Qualcomm Inc (QCOM.O) came in third, while China's Huawei Technologies Co Ltd HWT.UL, the world's second-largest telecom gear maker, was fourth, according to WIPO.

 Chinese companies have been trying to be more innovative as they transform from contract manufacturers to regional and global brand names producing higher end products to improve margins.